Unicorn Content: the story that gives meaning to today

 With only five years of experience, Unicorn Content has accumulated important recognition both industrially and in terms of audiences.
 Is there a common denominator that identifies your production and helps explain your success?

-Xelo Montesinos: “From the beginning we were clear that we are a content company and our goal is to tell stories.
-It is my nature, that of Ana Rosa and it extends beyond our mother program.
+Xelo Montesinos: "From the beginning we were clear that we are a content company and our objective is to tell stories.
+It is my nature, that of Ana Rosa, and it extends beyond our mother program.
 From there, stories can be told in many ways, in many formats and on different platforms.
 That is the vocation with which Unicorn was born.
 Our common denominator?
-Create teams that believe in projects and tell stories, whether with current affairs programs or documentaries such as Dolores o The little Prince, or through fiction.
+Creating teams that believe in projects and tell stories, whether with current affairs programs, with documentaries such as Dolores o The Little Prince, or through fiction.

 A point of origin for Unicorn Content could be defined, outside of the business initiative itself, in Quartz.
 What lessons or foundations do you draw from this stage to shape Unicorn Content?
 Could you say that it was a continuation of the project?

-X.M: “I see it as an expansion.
+X.M: "I see it as an expansion.
 When I became director of Cuarzo I reached the last step of what I had left to learn and experience.
 Before, I had gone through practically all the departments: programs, content, projects.
 At this time I was also able to have contacts with different international partners to learn more keys about how to develop the international part of the projects.
-This whole experience came in handy once I decided to take the leap.
-Although we work in a very horizontal way, I always listen to what the team leaders tell me and try to reach a consensus agreement.
+All this experience came in very handy once I decided to take the leap.
+Although we work in a very horizontal way, I always listen to what the team leaders tell me and I try to reach an agreement. consensus.
 We want the content not to hinder production, that the production not hinder the content and, at a business level, that the growth of the company does not paralyze a good project, even if it may not have the expected benefit."

 Xelo Montesinos: “We want the content does not hinder production, production do not hinder the content and, at the level business, that the growth of the company does not paralyze a good project, although may not have the expected benefit.”